All resources

 While there is quite some information on the internet on how to write OKRs, less exists on setting objectives.
-Our short Guide to writing great OKRs offers a good start.
+Our eBook How to write great OKRs offers a good start.
 Most of these articles list a set of requirements that each Objective and Key Result has to meet.
 That can be very helpful when drafting your OKRs, and I would definitely recommend you to follow them.
 A successful OKR implementation, however, also requires you make sure your organization or team is setting Objectives correctly.

 What do you mean, “setting Objectives correctly”?